Warehouse Audit Guide: Types, Areas & Best Practices

 Facilities

-This type of auditing uses what is known as the “cube” method as it is literally assessing the size of the warehouse in relation to how the space is or will be used.
+This type of auditing uses what is known as the "cube" method as it is literally assessing the size of your warehouse in relation to how the space is or will be used.

-Essentially, the goal of this is to determine whether or not the building is being used to its full capacity.
+Essentially, the goal of this is to determine whether or not your building is being used to its full capacity.
 The cube is the width, length, and height of the functioning warehouse space.
-If the warehouse is lacking the space needed or the space could be used more efficiently than it currently is, solutions may be offered regarding the utilization of space moving forward.
+If your warehouse is lacking the space needed or the space could be used more efficiently than it currently is, solutions may be offered regarding the utilization of space moving forward.

 Workflow and Procedures